-If you are getting a pension, you generally do not get a payslip with each pension payment.
+For pension income, you generally do not get a payslip (a notification of how much you are being paid and tax deductions) for each pension payment.
 However, you should get some form of notification if there is any change to the amount of pension payment, for example, if your tax code changes.

 What happens at the tax year end?

 As long as you are receiving a pension at 5 April, the end of the tax year, your pension provider will give you an ‘end of year certificate’ – form P60 or its equivalent – by 31 May.
 This might be given to you electronically, rather than on paper.
 This shows the total amount paid in the tax year, the tax deducted and the final tax code in operation.
 You should check that the PAYE code shown on the form is correct.